SINGROUP/SOAPLite/README.md

 ### Prerequisites

-Numpy and Scipy and ASE are required.
-To install them by typing in the terminal:
+Numpy, Scipy and ASE are required for the python interface.
+They will be installed automatically if you use the pip installation.
+To install them manully, you can use the following commands:

 ```
 sudo pip install numpy
 ```
 ```
 sudo pip install scipy
 ```
 and
 ```